civil-and-structural-engineering

 Advantages of Biotech Diagnostics

-- Accuracy: High sensitivity and specificity reduce false positives and negatives.
+- Accuracy: High sensitivity and specificity reduce false positives and negatives, which is critical for controlling outbreaks.
+Molecular tests often exceed 95% sensitivity and specificity.

 Future Trends and Innovations